haleybeav/React-Workshop/React-Workshop.md

 ### Keys in React

 Keys in React are used to differntiate between different child components.
-When these child components are changed the DOM is able to compare each component using its unique key and decide if it needs to be rerendered making React as efficient as possible.
+When these child components are changed the DOM is able to compare each component using its unique key and decide if it needs to be rerendered.
+This helps React to change the DOM as little as possible, making it more efficient.

 ### HTML